jfcloutier/karma_system/design_notes/experiences.md

 * What
   * A relation
 * Predicate `more(Object1, Object2)` where
-  * `Object1`, `Object2` syntesizes counted observations (there are more observations synthesized as Object1 than as Object2)
+  * `Object1`, `Object2` synthesizes counted observations (there are more observations synthesized as Object1 than as Object2)

-### unchanged

-> The experience that the ordinal values of a property of an object is staying the same, as observed over timeframes leading to, and including, the current timeframe.

-e.g. luminance from this sensor is the same, the distance is not changing, the trend is still up

-* What
-  * A property
-* Predicate `unchanged(Object, Value)` where
-  * `Object` represents an observation
-  * `Value` is 2, 3 or `many`, representing the number of contiguous, prior timeframes with this observation, including the current timeframe (values of 0 or 1 are nonsensical)

 ### trend

-> The experience that the ordinal values of a property of an object is trending up or down or not anymore, as observed over timeframes leading to, and including, the current timeframe.
+> The experience that the ordinal values of a property of an object is trending up or down or keeping steady, as observed over timeframes leading to, and including, the current timeframe.

-e.g. luminance from this sensor is increasing, the distance is decreasing, the change in distances ended
+e.g. luminance from this sensor is increasing, the distance is decreasing, the trend in distances is steadily up

 * What
   * A property
 * Predicate `trend(Object, Value)` where
   * `Object` synthesizes trending observations
-  * `Value` is `up` or `down` or `ended`
+  * `Value` is `up` or `down` or `steady`

+## Experiencing activations

+* A CA experiences an activation
+  * **directly**, when it is about its intent
+  * **indirectly**, from predicting (and thus observing) the activation status of a directive in a plan it built to achieve a goal

+* The possible values of an activation experience are

+  * `not_relevant` - the goal (the activation is about) has no meaning - it does not relate to any experience of the CA
+  * `relevant` - the goal has meaning
+  * `planned` - there's a working plan for the goal
+  * `executed` - a plan for the goal was recently executed
+  * `failed` - the CA recently failed to build or execute a plan

 ## An experience economy

 A CA works to increase engagement by holding useful experiences and by acting on them.
 However, creating and holding experiences is costly and the CA has limited resources.

-A CA will not synthesize all possible abstract experiences it can all at once, only a few to reduce drain on fullness.
+A CA will not instantiate all possible synthetic experiences it can all at once, only a few to reduce drain on fullness.
 This relates to attention.

-Abstract experiences of no use to parent CAs are eventually dropped, freeing resources for holding other experiences.
-Elevated experiences are free.
+Indirect experiences of no use to parent CAs are eventually dropped, freeing resources for holding other experiences.

 If a parent CA predicts an experience the child CA does not hold (and is possibly not yet in its experiences domain), the child CA will attempt to synthesize it (since it matters), potentially at the expense of another, less useful, experience.